Finding Your Lost Pet

 - Put up “lost” posters in your neighborhood and get permission to post flyers and posters at vet offices, groomers, pet-supply stores, supermarkets, and libraries.
 Make them easily readable, use a good photo of your pet, and include “LOST DOG” or “LOST CAT” in large letters, along with “REWARD” if applicable.
 For signs along the street, make sure that drivers can read them; a large posterboard works best.
 Look for “found” posters and flyers, too.

-- Put “lost” ads on Craigslist, post on Facebook, put in the newspaper(s), and post on pet-related sites.
-Include your pet’s appearance, breed, sex, age, and date lost, as well as your contact information and a good photo.
-Don’t forget to read the “found” listings, too.
+- Post a “found pet” listing on social media, online lost and found sites, and in local newspaper(s).
+Include the pet’s appearance, breed, sex, age, and date found, as well as your contact information and a good photo.
+Don’t forget to read the “lost” postings, too.

 - Local Listings